Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 Safety duo could remain for at least one more week

-Carroll said it would “be a challenge’’ for free safety Tedric Thompson to make it back for this week’s game after sitting out against the Steelers with a hamstring injury.
+Carroll said it would “be a challenge’’ for free safety Tedric Thompson to make it back for the game Sunday after sitting out against the Steelers with a hamstring injury.

 So that means it’s likely Seattle will again go with a safety duo of McDougald and Hill against the Saints.

 Hill got his third career start Sunday at strong safety with McDougald moving to free.
 Each had interceptions in the second half to key Seattle’s comeback.
-Hill also got beaten for a flea-flicker that turned into a 45-yard gain.
+Hill also got beat on a flea-flicker that turned into a 45-yard gain.
 But overall, Carroll said “other than that he did a pretty good job.’’

 Seahawks will ask NFL to review hit on Wilson